mahesh-12882/react-optimized-effects/README.md

 ### Installation:

 1. Open your React app directory
-2. Open termial or CMD
+2. Open terminal or CMD
-3. Install the library by this command : `npm i react-optimized-effects`
+3. Install the library by this command: `npm i react-optimized-effects`

+### The acutaul arrange for these life-cycle hooks:
+**If the 4 hooks are implmemnted the arrange must be like this**

+1. useOnInit, useOnChange (Not changed dependencies)
+2. useOnChange (After change dependencies)
+3. useOnDistroySync
+4. useOnDistroy

 ### Example